viritin/color/README.md

  * Immutability with records, no need to support legacy Java versions
  * Minimal dependencies and module usage (e.g. no `java.desktop` should be needed)
  * Reasonable validations for the input values
- * Jackson configuration for JSON serialization (optional dependency).
-This is an exception for the above, but Jackson is anyway "everywhere".
  * toString() method returns a CSS color compatible string
  * CSS variables not in scope (would require some sort of context and complicate the design)
  * TODO calculations for parsing